Brewers vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has recorded 57 hits with 12 doubles, eight home runs and 18 walks.
-He has driven in 34 runs with two stolen bases.
+- Vladimir Guerrero Jr. has collected 60 hits with 12 doubles, eight home runs and 18 walks.
+He has driven in 35 runs with two stolen bases.

 Guerrero Recent Games